nanoporetech/bonito/documentation/SAM.md

 # Bonito Draft SAM specification

 Bonito v0.5.0 added support for outputing aligned and unaligned SAM, BAM or CRAM.
+Output type is triggered by the extension of the specified output file.
+All outputs are unsorted.

 ```
 $ bonito basecaller $model $data > unaligned.sam